VALENCIA ORANGE 5 Seeds Citrus Sinensis Sacred Medicinal Rare Exotic Fruit Tree

 HOW TO GROW VALENCIA ORANGE FROM SEED

-Fill a seedling tray with humidity dome with seed raising mix and plant the seeds 1cm deep.
+STEP 1 - Fill a humidity dome seedling tray with high qiality Seed Raising Mix and plant the seeds 1cm deep.

-Wait until the seedlings have 4 true leaves.
-The first “leaves” that you’ll see on your seedlings are cotyledons and not true leaves.
+STEP 4 - Wait until the seedlings have 4 true leaves.
+The first leaves that you’ll see on your seedlings are cotyledons and not true leaves.
 True leaves will develop over time and will resemble leaves from a fully grown Orange tree.
 Once there are at least 4 true leaves on your seedling, they are ready to transplant.

-Transplant the seedlings to individual pots or into the garden.
+STEP 5 - Transplant the seedlings to individual pots or into the garden.
 Once you have unearthed a seedling, put it in a hole slightly larger than the root ball and fill in with Citrus Potting Mix.
-Valencia Orange is self-pollinating, however, it will greatly benefit from cross pollination with other Oranges to increase fruit set.
+Valencia Orange is self-pollinating, however, it will greatly benefit from cross pollination with other Orange Trees to increase fruit set.

 The Valencia Orange is an important agricultural product, used for both the juicy fruit pulp and the aromatic rind.
 Orange blossoms are used in several different ways, as are the leaves and wood of the tree.